pjungwir/postgres-temporal-talk/README.md

 # Temporal Databases: Theory and Postgres

-These are the slides and my notes for a talk about temporal databases given at pdxpug 21 February 2019.
+These are the slides and my notes for a talk about temporal databases given at pdxpug 21 February 2019 then again at PGCon 2019 in Ottawa on 31 May 2019.
 It is built on [reveal.js](https://github.com/hakimel/reveal.js/).

 You also can get [all the slides as a PDF](slides.pdf), or [read the slides' Markdown with speaker notes](slides.md).